TiagoNatali/ExerciciosLinguagem_C/README.md

 - 👋 Hi, I’m @TiagoNatali
-- 👀 Estou interessado em  criar meu primeiro projeto
+- 👀 I'm interested in creating my first project
 - 🌱 I’m currently learning Análise e Desenvolvimento de Sistemas
-- 📫 Para entrar em contato; tiago_natali@outlook.com
+- 📫 To get in touch; tiago_natali@outlook.com

 <!---
 TiagoNatali/TiagoNatali is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.